-Elysian Energy is a new Victorian electricity retailer, promising simple plans to make energy billing easier.
-With plans to expand to NSW, SA and QLD in the near future, this 100% Australian-owned company (that’s what it says) is aiming to provide everyday power savings to thousands of Aussies.
+Elysian Energy is a new Victorian electricity provider, promising simple plans to make energy billing easy.
+With plans now available in New South Wales, South Australia, Queensland, the ACT and Tasmania, this 100% Australian-owned company (that’s what it says) is aiming to provide everyday power savings to thousands of Aussies.

 Elysian Energy Plans

-Elysian Energy’s plans are different to those offered by most power retailers in that, if you’re on one of its market offers, you’ll know what you’ll pay for your energy ahead of time.
+Elysian Energy’s plans are different to those offered by most power retailers in that, customers pay for a subscription service as opposed to paying for daily usage and supply rates.

 Elysian Energy Plans Explained

-Elysian Energy is claiming to keep things simple by offering consistently low prices, with no big discounts or headline incentives.
-Its plans don’t work like most on the market.
-Much like a phone plan, Elysian Energy offers a fixed rate for a certain amount of power, sold in kWhs.
+Elysian Energy is claiming to keep things simple by offering consistently low prices, with no big discounts or headline promotions or incentives.
+Its plans however, don’t work like most on the market.
+Elysian Energy runs off a subscription service as opposed to a pay as you use model.